Analogs of spontaneous emission and lasing in photonic time crystals

-Photonic time crystals (PTCs) break this constraint by modulating the optical parameters such as refractive index or permittivity in time rather than in space~\cite{zurita2009reflection,salem2015temporal,PhysRevA.93.063813,doi:10.1063/1.4928659, PhysRevB.98.085142,Sounas2017,martinez2018parametric, Chamanara2018, Park2021, Lee2021, doi:10.1126/science.abo3324,asgari2024theory_,wang2024expanding,sustaeta2025quantum,dong2025extremely}.
+Photonic time crystals (PTCs) break this constraint by modulating the optical parameters such as refractive index or permittivity in time rather than relying on spatial structuring~\cite{zurita2009reflection,salem2015temporal,PhysRevA.93.063813,doi:10.1063/1.4928659, PhysRevB.98.085142,martinez2018parametric, Chamanara2018, Park2021, Lee2021,asgari2024theory_,wang2024expanding,sustaeta2025quantum,dong2025extremely}.
 Note that our use of the term \textit{time crystal} differs from the conventional notion of a discrete time crystal, which refers to a many‑body quantum or classical phase that spontaneously breaks discrete time‑translation symmetry.
-A periodic modulation at frequency~$\Omega$ folds the dispersion into Floquet replicas, mixes positive- and negative-frequency branches, and opens momentum gaps~\cite{doi:10.1126/sciadv.abo6220,doi:10.1126/sciadv.adg7541,feinberg2025plasmonic}.
-Classical electrodynamics predicts that, near the edges of a momentum gap, the Petermann factor enhances the modal contributions to the momentum‑resolved density of states (kDOS).
-Interestingly, in the presence of time‑periodicity-induced gain, the kDOS can even become negative inside the gap, foreshadowing unconventional effects such as spontaneous emission excitation~\cite{park2024spontaneous}.
-These predictions are based on a classical non-Hermitian Maxwell-Floquet framework (which can also be inferred from full quantum electrodynamics~\cite{bae2025cavity}) that has no static analogue, though direct experimental validation has been lacking.
+A periodic modulation at frequency~$\Omega$ folds the dispersion into Floquet replicas that hybridize positive‑ and negative‑frequency branches and open momentum gaps~\cite{doi:10.1126/sciadv.abo6220,doi:10.1126/sciadv.adg7541,feinberg2025plasmonic}.
+Classical electrodynamics predicts that, near the edges of a momentum gap, the Petermann factor, which quantifies Floquet-mode non-orthogonality, enhances the contributions of individual modes to the momentum-resolved density of states (kDOS).
+Interestingly, in parameter regimes with net time-periodicity-induced gain, the kDOS can become negative, foreshadowing unconventional effects such as spontaneous emission excitation~\cite{park2025spontaneous}.
+These predictions are based on a classical non-Hermitian Maxwell–Floquet framework and can also be inferred from a quantum electrodynamical description~\cite{bae2025cavity}, although the corresponding kDOS and LDOS have not yet been directly tested experimentally.